mattermost/mattermost-plugin-jira/docs/README.md

 This plugin supports Jira Core and Jira Software products for Server, Data Center, and Cloud platforms.
 It has been tested with versions 7 and 8.

 **Support for multiple Jira instances is available in Jira plugin v3.0 and later.
 The feature is configured using [Administrator Slash Commands](https://mattermost.gitbook.io/plugin-jira/administrator-guide/administrator-slash-commands).
 Note that versions v3.0.0 and v3.0.1 of the plugin require an E20 Enterprise license to use this feature.
-The feature is now available for all Mattermost Enterprise licenses.**
+The feature is now available for Mattermost E20, Professional, and Enterprise licenses.**